aws-observability/aws-otel-test-framework/cdk_framework/EKS/DESIGN.md

 Steps in how the cluster deployment occurs:
-1. Root construct, App, is created and the configuration file is read
+1. Root construct, App, is created and calls cluster-deployment method
-2. Calls deployClusters method where VPC stack is created.
+2. Cluster configuration file is read and VPC stack is created.
 In it, the VPC is made and prepared to be passed in to each cluster.
 3. Cluster stacks are configured from the configuration file and the VPC is passed in as one of the props.
 4. A single cluster is made in each stack with the configurations provided.
 The reason we need multiple stacks instead of putting all the clusters in one stack is because stack can’t hold more than one EKS cluster